bkoberoi06-tech/delta1-demo/README.md

 # delta1-demo
-This is a Demo for Git &amp; and Github class
+This is a Demo for Git &amp; and Github class.